What's The Law On Company Dress Codes?

 The Equality Act 2010

-This Act of Parliament became UK law in 2010, but has been brought up for review and debate during January 2017.
+This Act of Parliament became UK law in 2010, but was brought up for review and debate during January 2017.

 The debate arose from the large fallout of an agency receptionist in London being sent home, without pay, on her first day of work for refusing to wear high heels.
 A petition gained enough traction to be debated in the House of Commons.